PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 People just doing and talking about stuff unrelated to what we actually care about will override what's in our minds and motivate us to do other stuff on a daily basis.

 Extinction risks deserve a **lot** more of our time, energy and attention.
 Our reactions to them should be more like life-or-death situations that fill us with adrenaline.
 But, because of the abstract nature of the problems and our maladapted minds, most people who learn about them just end up carrying on with their days as if they have learned nothing.

-So, if you care about the risks of AI, a way to use your monkey brain in your favor is to be active in a [local](/communities) or [online](https://discord.gg/2XXWXvErfA) community.

 ### Coping mechanisms (preventing action)